Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 B. Ports as demand generators

 Demand creation is noticeable in ports handling international cargo traffic, especially containerized cargo.
-These ports often manage not only goods destined for or originating from the local economy but also cargo not intended for the host economy and unfinished or intermediate goods that require value-added services like storage, transshipment, or assembly, which can be provided even at a significant distance from the port itself.
+These ports often manage not only goods related to the local economy but also cargo such as unfinished or intermediate goods that require value-added services like storage, transshipment, or assembly, which can be provided even at a significant distance from the port itself.
 An illustrative example is the Port of Piraeus in Greece, particularly its container terminals.
 Piraeus facilitates cargo destined for Budapest, Hungary, despite the 1,476 km distance.
 Once the cargo arrives at Piraeus, it is transferred onto commercial trains for onward transportation.
 Interestingly, alternative ports closer to Budapest, such as Rotterdam (1,409 km), Hamburg (1,100 km), Trieste (550 km), and Rijeka (505 km), offer shorter distances.
-This suggests that, in addition to geographical proximity, other criteria influence port selection.
+This suggests that other criteria influence port selection in addition to geographical proximity.
 Value-added services, logistical efficiency, and the ability to integrate into broader supply chains can be decisive factors for some users when choosing a port.

 The dominant influence is exerted by internal factors.
-At the core of the internal factors is the flow of the transported goods; the port’s operation and growth prospects are defined and depend on it.
-Four other internal factors are decisive determinants in shaping the structures, growth rates, and prospects of cargo ports, with each factor influencing the others in succession:
+At the core of the internal factors is the flow of cargoes; the port’s operation and growth prospects are defined and depend on it.
+Other internal factors are decisive determinants in shaping the structures, growth rates, and prospects of cargo ports, with each factor influencing the others in succession:

-- Trade volume and type: Fluctuations in trade volumes directly affect the cargo a port manages, shaping its operations and infrastructure.
+- Trade patterns.
+Fluctuations in trade volumes directly affect the cargo a port manages, shaping its operations and infrastructure.

-- Logistics Services: The reaction of ports to the evolution of supply chains and developments regarding the provision of value-added services to the transported goods.
+- Logistics.
+The reaction of ports to the evolution of supply chains and developments regarding providing value-added services to the transported goods.

-- Maritime shipping and transport systems structures.
-Factors such as the services provided by shipping companies, the size, technologies, and requirements of ships deployed, the chosen maritime corridors, and the range of offered services all influence how ports adapt to meet these criteria.
+- Transportation services.
+Factors such as the services provided by shipping companies, the size and requirements of ships deployed, the chosen maritime corridors, and the range of services offered all influence how ports adapt to meet these criteria.
 Land-based transport systems linked to ports are equally critical, as their characteristics and efficiency impact a port’s ability to support broader trade and logistics networks.

 Three external factors play a critical role in shaping the context in which ports operate and develop:

-- Technological Advancements: Innovations in technology are transforming the design and operation of ships and other transportation vessels, as well as the efficiency and range of services provided for transporting goods and passengers.
+- Technological Advancements.
+Technological innovations are transforming the design and operation of ships and other transportation vessels, as well as the efficiency and range of services provided for transporting goods and passengers.
 This dynamic necessitates continuous adaptation by ports to maintain competitiveness and integrate modern solutions.

-- Port Policy: Formulated at local, national, regional (e.g., European Union), and international levels (e.g., International Maritime Organization), port policy determines strategic planning and operational frameworks.
+- Port Policy.
+Port policy determines strategic planning and operational frameworks, formulated at local, national, regional (e.g., European Union), and international levels (e.g., International Maritime Organization).
 Key considerations include land use and development, ownership models (public, private, or mixed-use), governance structures (e.g., roles of operators and managers), and operational regulations (e.g., waste management, mitigation of external impacts).
-These policy decisions shape the long-term development of port systems and the prospects of individual ports
+These policy decisions shape the long-term development of port systems and the prospects of individual ports.

-Demand for passenger services is even more seasonal.
-Coastal shipping shows a wide variation in the number of calls, vessels, and passengers, with demand being limited in winter.
+Demand for passenger services is even more seasonal than for cargo transportation.
+Ferries show a wide variation in the number of calls, vessels, and passengers, with demand being limited in winter.
 In the case of cruise shipping, seasonality is one of the main characteristics of a market dictated by the weather conditions in the various destination cities.
-In the Mediterranean, for example, more than 85% of cruise calls take place in the period April-October, while in the period November-March, cruises are extremely limited.
+In the most important cruise market, the Caribbean, peak activity is usually between November and April.
+In the Mediterranean, the second most important cruise market, more than 85% of cruise calls take place from April to October, while cruises are extremely limited in the period from November to March.
+These seasonal patterns necessitate flexible scheduling, resource management, and strategic planning by port authorities to optimize operations and cater to fluctuating passenger volumes.

 Changes in the macroeconomic environment would affect the prospects of any given port.
-Political stability and favorable trade policies in the port’s location can enhance its attractiveness, The same applies as regards the regulatory environment (i.e. local regulations, including taxes, tariffs, and environmental compliance costs), and trade policies.
+Political stability and favorable trade policies in the port’s location can enhance its attractiveness.
+The same applies to the regulatory environment (i.e., local regulations, including taxes, tariffs, and environmental compliance costs) and trade policies.
 The overall volume of trade in the region is also driven by macroeconomic conditions, and international trade policies.

 From a microeconomic perspective, within a given specified macroeconomic context, the demanded quantity of a particular port service (e.g., cargo loading or unloading) is determined by a demand function that typically includes the following factors:

-- Prices of substitute services, i.e., the availability and pricing of similar services at nearby ports or alternative modes of transportation.
+- Prices of substitute services.
+The availability and pricing of similar services at nearby ports or alternative modes of transportation.
 For instance, if a nearby port offers similar services at a lower price, demand at the given port may decrease.

-- Prices of complementary services, i.e., the pricing and quality for related services (e.g., warehousing, customs clearance, storage are complementary to cargo unloading).
+- Prices of complementary services.
+The pricing and quality of related services such as warehousing, customs clearance, and storage are complementary to cargo handling.

-- The income (GDP) of the population in the linked market influences the purchasing power and, thus, the demand for goods and services.
+- GDP (income) per capita.
+Linked with market size and the purchasing power and, thus, the demand for goods and services.

-- Seasonal variations: Demand for port services often fluctuates with seasonal trade cycles.
-For example, agricultural harvest seasons or holiday-related spending in consumer goods can lead to higher demand for cargo handling.
+- Seasonal variations.
+Demand for port services often fluctuates with seasonal trade cycles.
+For example, agricultural harvest seasons or holiday-related consumer goods spending can lead to higher demand for cargo handling.

 Shipping companies, shippers, or other parties involved (i.e., freight forwarders, supply chain partners, etc.) short and long-term preferences and contract agreements for using specific ports will be determined by the relative importance they assign to these parameters.
 Port managers and policymakers consider the determinants of demand as the background to plan for capacity, pricing strategies, and investments accordingly.